 Your other fighters are called sidekicks.
-Most heroes have a single sidekick, some heroes have multiple sidekicks, and still other heroes have no sidekick at all.
+Both heroes in this set have a single sidekick.
+(Some heroes in other sets have multiple sidekicks, and still other heroes have no sidekick at all.)
 Sidekicks are represented by tokens that move around on the battlefield.